 Welcome to Oak Class!

-Mrs Sofflet teaches us everyday except Thursday afternoons when we are taught Spanish by Mrs Jones and RE and spellings by Mrs Millard.
+Miss Sands teaches us everyday except Tuesday afternoons when we are taught Spanish by Ms Hategan and RE and spellings by Mrs Millard.
 Mrs Millard also supports us in some maths and English lessons.

-We are going to learn about some very exciting topics this year.
-Each will have a Geography, History or Science focus.
-Please see the topic plan for more details.
+Each of our exciting topics this year will have a geography, history or science focus.
+Please see the Y6 topic plan below for more details.

-This half term's main topic is 'Fair Trade'.
-For more information about learning in all areas of the curriculum this half term please see the curriculum overview.
+This half term's main theme is a history one: "The Shang Dynasty of Ancient China".
+For more information about learning in all areas of the curriculum this half term please see the Spring Two topic overview below.

 Life in Oak Class

-In Oak Class we are keen to learn and make progress.
-We aim to be well prepared for the move to Secondary School in September.
+In Oak Class, we are keen to learn and make progress.
+We aim to be well prepared for the move to secondary Sshool in September.
 We work hard but also know how to have fun!
 We enjoy all the curriculum subjects and are a very creative bunch!
 We love to read and be read to.
 We can work independently but there are many opportunities for us to work collaboratively too.
 We support each other and the children and staff in our classroom make a great team!

 Homework is sent home on a Friday and is due back in by the following Wednesday.
-Sometimes Mrs Jones, the Spanish teacher, may give us some Spanish vocabulary to practise too.
+Sometimes our Spanish teacher, may give us some Spanish vocabulary to practise, too.

-Spellings are sent home on a Thursday and we will be tested on the words the following Thursday.
-It will really help us if we practise our spellings and times tables every week!
+Spellings are sent home on a Tuesday and we will be tested on the words the following Tuesday.
+It will really help us if we practise spellings and times tables every week!

 We are expected to practise our reading everyday by reading at least 10 pages.
 It helps us if parents talk to us about what we are reading.
 For fiction texts, we could discuss the genre, plot, characters, endings, language used etc. For non-fiction texts, examples of things we could talk about include the type of text, its purpose, audience and structure.